Cussa/fvtt-boilerplate-initializator/README.md

         - `boilerplate` => your system name in lower case
         - `BOILERPLATE` => your system name in upper case
         - `Boilerplate` => your system name capitalized

+## What does it does?
+- Checks if the `system.json` file exists.
+If not download and extract the latest version of the `boilerplate` system, and then deletes the zip file
+- Asks for the system name.
+Because it will replace in several places, including classes names, using special characters can cause issues.
+- Renames all the files that have the `boilerplate` in the name
+- Changes all files' content using the patterns mentioned above
+- Deletes this file